In some cases, workstations running Deep Freeze may lose connection to the domain and be unable to logon until re-joined to the domain.

-It is possible to configure the domain controllers and the workstations to not change the passwords on the machine accounts.
-As the password changes can be called for on both the domain controller or the client these settings will have to be changed on both the client computers and the domain controller.
+It is possible to configure the domain controllers and the workstations to not change the passwords on the machine accounts with the registry keys below.

 You can also extend the number of days between changes by applying to domain controllers and workstations.

 Hive: HKEY_LOCAL_MACHINE Key: SYSTEM\CurrentControlSet\Services\Netlogon\Parameters Name: MaximumPasswordAge Type: REG_DWORD Value: #days up to 1,000,000